JAlcocerT/JAlcocerT/content/blog/selfhost-1125.md

 This system allows you to back up **all** your current and future addresses with those original 12 words, eliminating the need to back up hundreds of individual private keys.

 **In summary: Protect your 12 words with the utmost care.** They are the single most important security feature you own.

-### Other services to deploy?

-Interested to discover similar services that you can [self-host](https://fossengineer.com/tags/self-hosting/) with [Docker](https://fossengineer.com/tags/docker/)? - Check this out:

-{{< gist jalcocert c043e6645a8786f55640e5fbccbaea00
-"Docker-Business-ConfigFiles">}}